 1. No Free Filing Option

 Liberty Online doesn’t have a free filing option.
-The cheapest plan sets you back $41.90, assuming one state return.
-That’s considerably more than FreeTaxUSA, whose cheapest plan costs $12.95, and infinitely more than TaxAct, whose bare-bones plan costs nothing.
+The cheapest plan sets you back $44.90, assuming one state return.
+That’s considerably more than both FreeTaxUSA and TaxAct.

 2. Costs More Than eSmart Tax

 Liberty Online strongly resembles eSmart Tax in look, feel, and function.
 That’s not entirely surprising, given that the same company owns them.
-What is surprising is the fact that most Liberty Online federal plans cost double the equivalent eSmart Tax plans (state returns cost about the same at both platforms). eSmart Tax customers enjoy the same perks as Liberty Online customers, including access to physical Liberty Tax branches, so the price discrepancy is puzzling.
+What is surprising is the fact that most Liberty Online federal plans cost about 50% more than the equivalent eSmart Tax plans.
+(State returns are comparably priced). eSmart Tax customers enjoy the same perks as Liberty Online customers, including access to physical Liberty Tax branches, so the price discrepancy is puzzling.

 The only difference that’s immediately obvious to me is Liberty Online’s interface.
 It’s cleaner in subtle ways and devoid (in my experience) of programming issues. eSmart Tax has a choppier interface and presented me with some vexing errors.